No.600 Sqn Bristol Blenheim I crashes at Manston – 11th March 1940

 Tollemache’s terrible burns led to him becoming one of the RAF’s first ‘guinea pigs’ for the experimental plastic surgery at Queen Victoria Hospital at East Grinstead under Sir Archibald McIndoe.
 He later became friends with Richard Hillary who was shot down and badly burnt over the sea off Margate in September 1940.
 Tollemache made a good recovery and later returned to duty.

-He was originally awarded the Medal of the Order of the British Empire for Gallantry (EGM) on 6th August 1940 but it was exchanged automatically for the George Cross when that was introduced on 24th September 1940 by King George VI.
+He was originally awarded the Medal of the Order of the British Empire for Gallantry (EGM) on 6th August 1940 for his bravery trying to rescue Lt Philip Rowland Sperling, but it was exchanged automatically for the George Cross when that was introduced on 24th September 1940 by King George VI.

 He again escaped with his life when the tank he was in was hit by a shell in Normandy during 1944 which decapitated the man next to him.
 He was an RAF ground liaison officer helping to coordinate air attacks.